 - It may take several weeks to see the full effects.

-- Some people may have a higher chance of eye problems with this medicine.
+- Some people may have a higher chance of eye problems with Forfivo XL (bupropion extended-release tablets).
 Your doctor may want you to have an eye exam to see if you have a higher chance of these eye problems.
 Call your doctor right away if you have eye pain, change in eyesight, or swelling or redness in or around the eye.

 - This medicine is not approved for use in children.
 Talk with the doctor.